 Epic peanut butter brownies

-It was absolute torture having to test this recipe multiple times.
+It was absolute torture having to test these epic peanut butter brownies multiple times.

 My family and friends sacrificed.
 They took one for the team and, bite after bite, persevered.
 You know what they say, though — good things come to those who eat a lot of brownies.